 Now... a balance sheet.

 A company that is overleveraged is more fragile than a company with no debt.
-Full stop.
-No need to open Excel.
+No need to open Excel, MBA friends.
 No need to project cash flows ten years out.
 No need to build sensitivity tables or argue about terminal values.
-Just look at a snapshot, a single photograph of the balance sheet, and the fragility is visible.
+Just look at a snapshot of the balance sheet, and the fragility is visible.

 Oracle's debt balance is massive.
-Its debt-to-EBITDA ratio should place it deep in junk territory.
-And yet, they keep raising debt, and then some more.
-As if the fragility were a feature, not a bug.
+Its debt-to-EBITDA ratio should place it in junk territory.
+And yet, they keep raising debt as if the fragility were a feature (note: you may even hear bankers call some forms of debt "technology") .

 Now compare Oracle's leverage with that of the other hyperscalers.
 Michael Cembalest at J.P.
 Morgan published the chart below in his 2026 Eye on the Market outlook, "Smothering Heights".
 It shows net debt-to-EBITDA ratios for the major AI-linked companies.
 Most hyperscalers have negative ratios — meaning they have more cash than debt.
 Then there's Oracle.